HandsOnDataViz/book/docs/HandsOnDataViz.md

 But confusion arises sometimes when people hastily compare percentages, so we need to carefully choose our words.
-One term is *percent change* (or percent increase or decrease), which works best when comparing *old versus new values*.
+One term is *percent change* (also called relative change), which works best when comparing *old versus new values*.
 Percent change is calculated by the difference between new and old values, divided by the absolute value of the old value, or `(New value - Old value) / |Old value|`.
 For example, if 4